substance/chef-tutorial/002-NodejsExample.md

 ## Update client

-After each change to a cookbook or node properties (e.g., a run list) the client needs to be updated.
+After a change to a cookbook or node properties (e.g., a run list) to take an effect the client needs to be updated.

 There are two ways to update the client machine: calling `chef-client` on the machine or using the installed vagrant provisioning mechanism.

 On the client:

 ```
-/nodejs-example $ vagrant ssh
+nodejs-example $ vagrant ssh
-example1: ~/ $ sudo chef-client
+[example1] ~ $ sudo chef-client
 ```

 Vagrant provision:

 ```
-/nodejs-example $ vagrant provision
+nodejs-example $ vagrant provision
 ```

 After that you should see `chef-client` installing the cookbooks and updating `apt`.